About the Society

 The aims of the Society are (1) to encourage the development of this interdisciplinary theory and research, (2) to create and support a community of interpersonal scholars, (3) to foster the communication, understanding, and application of research findings and theoretical advances, and (4) to enhance the scientific and social value of interpersonal theory and research.

-The Society meets annually, maintains an active website and listserv, and publishes an electronic newsletter three times a year.
+The Society meets virtually four times annually, maintains an active website and listserv, and publishes an electronic newsletter.
 These activities promote the following goals: to communicate current theoretical developments, research ideas, methods, and findings; to encourage ongoing discussion of work in progress; and to facilitate collaborative and interdisciplinary research.